tcowley/string-split/README.md

 ## Description

-Using JavaScript, split an ascii string into shorter strings of a given max-width.
+Using JavaScript, split an ASCII string into shorter strings of a given max-width.
+Uses a simple algorithm to split longer words as necessary so that they fit.